• Skip to primary navigation

 Small choc-boards will make wonderful Super Bowl party favors.

-melted and tempered pure dark chocolate or melted dark confectionery coating/candy melts
+melted and tempered pure dark chocolate or melted dark confectionery coating/candy melts or use store-bought dark chocolate candy bars

 powdered sugar

-optional decorations: modeling chocolate (recipe here)disposable pastry bag or a zip top bag
+disposable pastry bag or a zip-top bag

-drinking straws (don't use bendable straws with ridges, you need a smooth surface)
+Drinking straws (don't use bendable straws with ridges, you need a smooth surface)

 glass filled with a few inches of sugar